marcloeb/rareskills/rsWeek9_gasEvmSecurity/EVM_Puzzles/EVM_1_Jump.md

 09      00      STOP
 ```

 The first Puzzle reads the callvalue = msg.value and uses this value to jump to a valid jump destitnation.
-In our case we need to send 8 ether.
+In our case we need to send 8 wei.

 Puzzle solved, that was easy - I feel pushed to be motivated!
 But thats okay 😄.